 Vanessa and Hamish remark, “As we had many friends and family flying in from overseas, we structured our wedding around a long weekend of events, maximising the time we could spend with everyone.
 We wanted the wedding itself to be relaxed and intimate, reflecting our love of our friends and family, food and wine, as well as each other.

 We wanted to give our guests an experience that rewarded the efforts they had gone to to be there.
 And we never felt tied to tradition – we just structured the day as we wished; we shared a bed the night before, we had photos together before the ceremony and we chose no bridal parties.
 For entertainment, we trusted our friends to provide hilarious speeches, and curated playlists which packed the dance floor.”

 The speeches were one of the best parts of the night, the bride and groom remarking “We’re lucky enough to have a very talented and hilarious group of friends, and I think the speeches during the reception were undoubtedly a highlight.
 They walked the perfect line of hilarious and touching, and I think our photographs show how much happiness and laughter filled the room.”

 After cake cutting (a single tier of delicious crafted by Cherrytree Bakehouse) dancing continued late into the night, the bride and groom telling, “We chose not to do a first dance, but we invited some of our friends to construct playlists for the evening, which accompanied dinner and had everyone from on the dancefloor by the end of the night.
 The highlight was having Nan shouting the chorus to Nelly’s ‘Ride Wit Me’ in unison with the crowd.”

-Congratulations on your marriage Nichole and Kade!
-Thank you so much for sharing the story of your day with us.
-Thank you also to Lauren Campbell for sharing this gorgeous day with us!
+Congratulations Vanessa and Hamish!
+Thank you for sharing your day with us!
+Thank you also to Jonathan Ong for sharing today’s wedding with us!